CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 ## Requirements

-- Required Xcode and Swift versions for each release are documented in the [CHANGELOG](https://github.com/CirrusMD/CirrusMD-iOS-SDK-Example/blob/develop/CHANGELOG.md)
+- Requires Xcode 12.0 or later
+- Requires project Swift version to be 5.1 or later
+- Requires `Build Settings > Build Options > Build Libraries for Distribution` to be set to `Yes`.
+More information on this requirement and a possible workaround can be found in the [Module Stability Requirement](#module-stability-requirement) documentation.
 - Required project language is Swift or Objective-C
-    - If the project is Objective-C `Build Settings > Build Options > Always Embed Swift Standard Libraries` must be set to `Yes`
+    - If the project is Objective-C `Build Settings > Build Options > Always Embed Swift Standard Libraries` must be set to `Yes`.
+More information on this requirement can be found in the [Objective-C Requirement](#objective-c-requirement) documentation

 ## Installing CirrusMDSDK in your own project